Hydro-Meteorological hazards#

 ../_images/hzd_hs.jpg

-• Universal Thermal Climate Index (UTCI °C): the UTCI is defined as the air temperature of a reference outdoor environment that would elicit in the human body the same physiological model’s response (sweat production, shivering, skin wetness, skin blood flow and rectal, mean skin and face temperatures) as the actual environment.
+• Universal Thermal Climate Index (UTCI °C): the UTCI is defined as the air temperature of a reference outdoor environment that would elicit in the human body the same physiological model’s response (sweat production, shivering, internal temperatures) as the actual environment.
 It is calculated based on near-surface air temperature, solar radiation, vapor pressure, and wind speed.
 For this specific dataset provided, the influence of solar radiation and wind speed is not considered and the UTCI is calculated from near-surface air temperature and vapor pressure solely, thus representing indoor or under-shade conditions.

 In terms of future projections, both UTCI and WBGT projections have been produced under CMIP6 scenarios and are available via Copernicus CDS.
 The indices are provided for historical and future climate projections (SSP1-2.6, SSP2-4.5, SSP3-7.0, SSP5-8.5) included in the Coupled Model Intercomparison Project Phase 6 (CMIP6) and used in the 6th Assessment Report of the Intergovernmental Panel on Climate Change (IPCC).
 These have daily resolution and would allow to derive downscaled extreme temperature projections.
 These projections have not yet been processed into a frequency analysis, but that can be produced using the same approach.